Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 Hetzner’s Server Auction sells refurbished dedicated servers.
 When Hetzner introduces newer hardware, the older generation goes to auction.
 No setup fees, no minimum contract, cancel anytime.

-I run three servers at different spec levels.
+I run one auction server (the other two in my setup are home boxes).
 A typical auction server looks something like:

 • Intel i7-6700 or i7-7700, 32-64GB DDR4, 2x 512GB NVMe